A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Introduction

 \section{Introduction}

 Large-scale self-supervised pretraining has transformed the fields of natural language processing and computer vision.
 This paradigm leverages diverse datasets and proxy objectives to learn broadly transferable representations, in contrast to traditional task-specific training approaches \cite{bert, gpt3, vit}.
-By decoupling feature learning from downstream tasks, it enables efficient, task-agnostic adaptation.
-Models following this two-stage strategy---computationally intensive pretraining followed by lightweight fine-tuning---are commonly referred to as \emph{foundation models} \cite{foundation_models}.
+By decoupling feature learning from downstream tasks, it enables efficient, task-specific adaptation.
+Models following this two-stage strategy---computationally intensive pretraining followed by lightweight adaptation---are commonly referred to as \emph{foundation models} \cite{foundation_models}.